BrownBlueGreen/Homa/README.md

 Ok here the basics of baremetal startup and getting the exectution to main is complete.
 The next things to do to define system_init and some basic hardware files.

 These should include a bunch of macros and copmiler stuff that I won't do by hand it's too much work, plus it has specifics i don't know about.

+Other stuff to do later:

+Write kernel
+Write some basic data structs b/c i don't want to use c++ stdlib Write prepipheral driverse, make it threadsafe